mparno/fenics-web/source/featured/2014/fenics14_paris.rst

 Registration
 ------------

-The registration fee for the workshop is €185.
-The registration fee can paid via the below link.
+The registration fee for the workshop is €185 and can be paid via the Paypal link below.

 .. raw:: html